Chân Không: Education

 In 1958 she enrolled in the University of Saigon to study biology.
 She was also involved in political action, becoming the student leader at the University, spending much of her time helping the poor and sick in the slums of the city.

 She first met Thích Nhất Hạnh in 1959 and considered him her spiritual teacher.
 In 1963 she left for Paris to finish her degree in biology which was awarded in 1964.

 She returned to Vietnam later that year and joined Thích Nhất Hạnh in founding the Van Hanh University.

-Youth and Social Service
+School of Youth and Social Service

-Chân Không was central in the foundation and many of the activities of the Youth and Social Service (SYSS) which organized medical, educational and agricultural facilities in rural Vietnam during the war.
+Chân Không was central in the foundation and many of the activities of the School of Youth and Social Service (SYSS) which organized medical, educational and agricultural facilities in rural Vietnam during the war.
 At one stage the SYSS involved over 10,000 young peace workers who rebuilt many villages ravaged by the fighting.
 When Thích Nhất Hạnh returned to the United States, Chân Không ran the day-to-day operations.